How To Become A Cyber Security Analyst

 Check out our article on the best certifications to help get a job in cyber security here

-Training often takes place on the job, and you may receive advice and mentoring support from colleagues that have more experience.
+Training often takes place on the job, and you may receive advice and mentoring support from colleagues that have more experience, including information security analysts who can provide insights into the broader scope of protecting data in various forms.

 Some employers, especially those that offer graduate training schemes, may sponsor you to complete an MSc or BSc in cyber/information security while you’re on the job, such as the apprenticeships mentioned above.